EchterAlsFake/PHUB/docs/source/features/search.rst

   args = dict(
     query = 'my query',
-    filter = Category.FRENCH # Or every filter you want
+    filter = Category.FRENCH # Or/and any filter you want
     # Other parameters if you want
   )